komalkish/Final_Project/README.md

 # Final_Project

- -Analysis of life expectancy from a Kaggle data set
+## Analysis of life expectancy from a Kaggle data set

+###Hypothesis:
-	- Hypothesis: Developing countries will have lower life expectancy 	than developed countries.
+	Developing countries will have lower life expectancy 	than developed countries.